ADVANCED TUTORIALS

 3. Goals

-Goals are the achievements you want to achieve in the medium term, usually one or two years, both in your personal life and at work.
+Goals are the outcomes you want to accomplish in the medium term, usually one or two years, both in your personal life and at work.
 Your goals should be aligned with your vision, so try to link each goal to a higher vision.

 Goals are shown grouped by vision.
 Each goal shows the number of projects and single actions associated with it.
 By clicking on those links you can see the projects (at level 5) and actions (at level 6) in detail.
 The goal deadline is also shown, if there is one.